vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH/15_uttarakRtyAdhikAraH.md

 In the introductory verse of this section, Desika points out the duties to be performed after surrendering oneself to the Lord, as follows:

 सन्तोषार्थं विमृशति मुहुः सद्भिरध्यात्मविद्यां नित्यं ब्रूते निशमयति च स्वादु सुव्याहतानि ।

-162

-Essence of Srimad Rahasyattaya Saram

-1.

-अङ्गीकुर्वन्ननघललितां वृत्तिमादेहपातात् दृष्टादृष्टस्वभरविगमे दत्तदृष्टिः प्रपन्नः ।। He will again and again study and reflect over the truths of 'adhyathma-vidya' i.e. the great Sri Bhashya as propounded by Bhagavan Ramanuja on the three foundational texts of vedanta for the purpose of deriving joy caused by the experience of the auspicious qualities of the Paramatman i.c., santhoshartham.
+अङ्गीकुर्वन्ननघललितां वृत्तिमादेहपातात् दृष्टादृष्टस्वभरविगमे दत्तदृष्टिः प्रपन्नः ।।

+He will again and again study and reflect over the truths of 'adhyathma-vidya' i.e. the great Sri Bhashya as propounded by Bhagavan Ramanuja on the three foundational texts of vedanta for the purpose of deriving joy caused by the experience of the auspicious qualities of the Paramatman i.c., santhoshartham.
 As he has already completed his spiritual discipline and as he may not need the knowledge of this vedanta for adopting a spiritual means, he is advised to undertake such study for 'bhagavat kalyana-guna-anubhava' or enjoying the auspicious qualities of the Supreme Paramatman, which itself is of supreme benefit.
 This study is to be undertaken along with those who are well versed in the truths expounded in Sri Bhashya and other works.
 Desika points out that this kind of study should be undertaken again and again so that he may be firmly established in that Supreme Paramatman.
 If one is not that capable as to go into the study of Sri Bhashya, he is advised to recite the nectar like hymns of the Alwars, such as Nammalwar and others.
 The soul stirring utterances of the God-intoxicated Alwars arc more pleasing to an aspirant to a greater extent than even the compositions of Parashara and others, as they are composed in the spoken language of the masses, understandable to all.
 This is to be undertaken as 'swayam-prayojana' and these should be heard from teachers or taught to disciples.

-2.

-Urtarakrityadhikara

-163

-A prapanna should follow the course of his life which is pious and godly, so long as he is placed here in this world, and he must always think that there is no responsibility of his, either in things that are perceived or those that are not perceived (drishta or adrishta); what is perceived here is going on according to his past karma and what is unseen, is in the hands of Paramatman, who has taken over the burden of his protection.
+2. A prapanna should follow the course of his life which is pious and godly, so long as he is placed here in this world, and he must always think that there is no responsibility of his, either in things that are perceived or those that are not perceived (drishta or adrishta); what is perceived here is going on according to his past karma and what is unseen, is in the hands of Paramatman, who has taken over the burden of his protection.
 So, he need not worry for anything at all.

 Having summarised the main features of the post prapatti duties like this, Desika claborates these points with a number of illustrations.
 A prapanna, who is a 'kritakritya', and who has known his ‘nishta' or steadfastness, has in one way severed his relation with the world and in one way continuing the relationship with the world.
 He is here ordained to be for sometime, by the Lord, and whatever he acts should be 'swayam-prayojana' or for the sole purpose of pleasing the Lord, just like the loving service of the liberated which is most pleasing to them.